yhuang85/mandy/build-source/source/CAST/contactMorse.rst

 Summary
 *******

 We start with the definition of topological skeleta, which serve the purpose of separating topology from contact structures.
 Then we proceed with a description of the sought-after contact Morse theory on hypersurfaces from :math:`\pi_0` to :math:`\pi_2`-level.
-The :math:`\pi_0`-level is the foundation for everything that follows and technically speaking, it involves all the (good and bad) techniques established in [HH19]_.
+The :math:`\pi_0`-level is the foundation for everything that follows and technically speaking, it involves all the (good and bad) techniques established `here <https://arxiv.org/abs/1907.06025>`__.
 The :math:`\pi_1`-level reduces the study of contact structures to the study of finite sequences of :math:`\pi_1`-switches.
 Finally, the :math:`\pi_2`-level provides a complete list of moves one needs to compare two different sequences of :math:`\pi_1`-switches.
 In principle, one could continue to build :math:`\pi_k`-level contact Morse theory for :math:`k \geq 3`.
 We choose not to do that for two reasons: first, as far as the classification of contact structures is concerned, the :math:`\pi_2`-level Morse theory suffices, and second, there is no significant technical advancement already from :math:`\pi_0`-level up.

 Examples